lsst-dm/dmtn-076/index.rst

 User code running in the Notebook Aspect, or in Python plugins in the Portal Aspect, or in the envisioned next-to-the-data processing component of the Data Access system, also needs to be able to communicate with RSP endpoints.
-Notable use cases include references to API Aspect services from user code in a notebook, as well as references to Portal Aspect visualization services such as pushing an image to Firefly for display.
+Notable use cases include references to API Aspect services - e.g., TAP - from user code in a notebook, as well as references to Portal Aspect visualization services such as pushing an image to Firefly for display.
 We wish to provide as transparent a user interface for those references as possible, ideally providing instance-sensitive defaults.